Speaking: Public Speaking & Presentations C1 - Lesson 2: Advanced Audience Engagement & Interaction Techniques

 1. The "Think-Pair-Share"

+Pose a question, give the audience a moment to think, have them discuss it with a neighbor, and then ask for volunteers to share.
 This is a powerful technique to get everyone involved.
-You pose a question, give the audience a moment to think, have them discuss it with a neighbor, and then ask for volunteers to share.

-Example: "Let's consider this question: 'What is the biggest challenge facing your industry?'
+"What is the biggest challenge facing your industry?
 Please take 30 seconds to think, then discuss it with the person next to you for one minute."

 2. The Live Poll (Show of Hands)

-This is a fast and easy way to get a snapshot of your audience's opinions or experiences.
+This is a fast, low-pressure way to get a snapshot of your audience's opinions or experiences.

 3. The "Warm" Call-Out

-Example: "Soriya, I know you have a background in finance.
+"Soriya, I know you have a background in finance.
 How do you see these numbers affecting your department?"
-(Best when you know the person and their expertise).

 4. The Mid-Presentation Q&A

-Instead of saving all questions for the end, plan a short Q&A break after a complex section.
+Instead of saving all questions for the end, plan a short Q&A break after a complex section to ensure your audience is following along.

-Example: "That was a lot of technical information.
-Before we move on, I'd like to pause and see if there are any immediate clarifying questions."
+"That was a lot of technical information.
+Before we move on, I'd like to pause to see if there are any immediate clarifying questions."

-Listen to a facilitator, Mr. Rithy, leading a workshop on leadership.
+Listen to a facilitator, Mr. Rithy, leading a workshop.
 Notice how he uses a variety of techniques to keep the managers engaged.

-Mr. Rithy: "Good morning, everyone.
-To begin, **let's do a quick poll.** By a show of hands, how many of you have ever had a truly great manager who inspired you?"
+Mr. Rithy: "Good morning.
+To begin, let's do a quick poll.
+By a show of hands, how many of you have ever had a truly great manager who inspired you?"
 (Live Poll)

 Audience Member: "We said 'good communication'."

 Mr. Rithy: "Great answer.
-Communication is absolutely key. **Ms. Chan, as the head of the sales department, how do you facilitate clear communication** within your large team?" ("Warm" Call-Out)
+Communication is key.
+Ms. Chan, as head of sales, how do you facilitate clear communication within your large team?" ("Warm" Call-Out)

-In many cultural contexts, including Cambodia, audience members might be hesitant or shy to speak up, especially in a large, formal setting.
+In many cultural contexts, including Cambodia, audience members might be hesitant to speak up.
 It's important to use techniques that feel safe and respectful.

-• Think-Pair-Share is excellent because it allows people to test their ideas in a low-pressure pair before potentially speaking to the whole group.
+• "Think-Pair-Share" is excellent because it allows people to test their ideas in a low-pressure pair before speaking to the whole group.

 • "Warm" Call-Outs are better than "Cold" Call-Outs.
+Calling on a random stranger can be highly intimidating and may cause them to "lose face".
 Calling on someone you know and referencing their expertise is a form of respect.
-Calling on a random stranger can be highly intimidating3 and may cause them to "lose face" if they don't have a good answer.

-• Ask for volunteers: "Would anyone like to share their experience?" is often safer than "You, what is your experience?".
+• Ask for volunteers ("Would anyone like to share?") is often safer than pointing to someone directly.

 Practice Quiz: Identify the Technique

 1. "That's my first major point.
-Now, before I move on to the second part of my presentation, I want to pause here to see if there are any questions about what we've covered so far."
+Before I move on, I want to pause here to see if there are any questions about what we've covered so far."

 A) A Live Poll